Hellhammer

-Hellhammer was a Swiss heavy metal band from Nürensdorf, active from 1982 to 1984.
+Hellhammer was a Swiss extreme metal band from Nürensdorf, active from 1982 to 1984.
 Although the band's sound and style were heavily criticized and poorly reviewed during their active years, they have been widely praised in retrospect and are often regarded as a key influence on black metal.
 In June 1984, Hellhammer disbanded but two of its members soon formed the influential extreme metal band Celtic Frost.

 History

+Musical career

 Inspired by the music of Black Sabbath, Venom, Raven, Motörhead and Angel Witch, guitarist/vocalist Thomas Gabriel Fischer (a.k.a.
 "Tom Warrior"), bassist/vocalist Urs Sprenger (a.k.a.
-"Savage Damage" and "Steve Warrior") and drummer Pete Stratton formed Hammerhead (later Hellhammer) in early 1982.
-Although Fischer "was not into punk at all," he was "blown away" by the Discharge recordsWhy and Hear Nothing See Nothing Say Nothing, which profoundly influenced his music from then on.
+"Savage Damage" and "Steve Warrior") from the band Grave Hill, and drummer Pete Stratton (Peter Ebneter) formed Hammerhead (later Hellhammer) in May 1982.
+Although Fischer "was not into punk at all," he was "blown away" by the Discharge records Why and Hear Nothing See Nothing Say Nothing, which profoundly influenced his music from then on.
 As he noted, a lack of extreme metal at the time meant that fans of Venom and Motörhead often had to resort to punk bands for similar sounds.
 GBH and Anti-Nowhere League also proved influential.

-After the exit of Stratton and drummer Jörg Neubart (aka "Denial Fiend" and "Bruce Day") joining in the ranks in autumn 1982, Hellhammer attempted to find proper rehearsal spaces, which proved difficult due to either exceedingly high rents or unavailable studio hours.
+After the exit of Stratton and drummer Jörg Neubart (a.k.a.
+"Denial Fiend", "Bloodhunter" and "Bruce Day", from the band Moorhead) joining in the ranks in autumn 1982, Hellhammer attempted to find proper rehearsal spaces, which proved difficult due to either exceedingly high rents or unavailable studio hours.
 In June 1983, the group recorded their demo tape, Triumph of Death, for a mere $70.
 Despite being embarrassed by the end results, Hellhammer shipped their demo to a number of heavy metal magazines, such as Great Britain's Metal Forces; critical response toward them was generally favorable.
-Although rejected by the labels they sent tapes to, the band eventually caught the attention of newcomer Noise Records.
+Although rejected by the labels they sent tapes to, the band eventually caught the attention of a newcomer German label, Noise Records.

-Steve Warrior had been replaced by former Schizo bassist Martin Eric Ain, a change which marked the beginning of a serious and radical transformation in the band's music and lyrics.
+Steve Warrior was dismissed in the summer of 1983 due to lack of musical talent, and replaced first by Mike "Grim Decapitator" Owens (Mike Baum) from the band Violence.
+Schizo drummer Stephen Priestly from Wallisellen replaced Bruce Day in October 1983, and later in 1983 fellow Schizo member, American born Martin Eric Ain replaced Owens on bass, a change which marked the beginning of a serious and radical transformation in the band's music and lyrics.
+Finally still in 1983 Bruce Day rejoined to replace Priestly completing the Warrior / Ain/ Day line-up that recorded Hellhammer's only commercial release, Apocalyptic Raids in March 1984.
+After the EP was recorded, guitarist Vince "Dei Infernal" Caretti joined Hellhammer, after future Celtic Frost guitarist Oliver Amberg declined the offer.
 These changes were ultimately responsible for Fischer's and Ain's increasing perception of being limited within the confines of the purposely primitive Hellhammer vehicle.
-Hellhammer disbanded in May 1984, and Fischer and Ain formed a new band under the name of Celtic Frost in June.
+Hellhammer officially disbanded on May 11, 1984, and Fischer and Ain formed a new band under the name of Celtic Frost in June.